gsi-upm/calista-bot/ChatScript/README.md

 # Install

 We no longer provide the ChatScript files with the bot.
-You can either download [ChatScript 5.1](http://sourceforge.net/projects/chatscript/files/ChatScript-5.1.zip/download) from SourceForge, and uncompress the file in this folder, merging the RAWDATA folder, or run the getChatscript.sh script, which should download and extract everything as needed.
+You can either download [ChatScript 5.1](http://sourceforge.net/projects/chatscript/files/ChatScript-5.1.zip/download) from SourceForge, and uncompress the file in this folder, merging the RAWDATA folder, or run the getChatScript.sh script, which should download and extract everything as needed.

 Once you have Chatscript, launch it in local mode, and build the bot:

-    username@host:~/calista-bot/ChatScript$> ./LinuxChatScript64 local
+    username@host:~/calista-bot/ChatScript>$ ./LinuxChatScript64 local

 It will ask for an username, and give you a prompt.
-Excute ":build Duke"
+Execute ":build Duke"

     username: >:build Duke